Power of We Project

 Power of We: CHI Undertakes Collective Consciousness Research in India

 What is the power of collective consciousness?
 Do people synchronize together during group prayer and meditation, and does the energy of a space really change with continued prayer or meditation?
-To help answer these questions from a collaborative, intercultural perspective, CHI and its partner Miraglo Foundation fostered a delegation of 7 scientists to Tamil Nadu, India last November, where we visited several ashrams in the traditions of bhakti yoga, jnana yoga, and integral yoga.
+To help answer these questions from a collaborative, intercultural perspective, CHI and its partner Miraglo Foundation sponsored a delegation of five scientists who traveled to Tamil Nadu, India in October 2018, where we visited several ashrams in the traditions of bhakti yoga, jnana yoga, and integral yoga.
 Specifically, our delegation visited Sri Sakti Narayani Amma’s Golden Temple in Peedam, Tamil Nadu, Ramana Maharishi ashram in Tiruvannamalai, and Sri Aurobindo ashram in Pondicherry, and Auroville.

 Our scientists had the opportunity to have deep dialogue and experience with spiritual leaders as well as resident scientists in these Indian ashrams, leading us to expand our frameworks of understanding consciousness and healing, through indigenous spiritual perspectives.
 As you can imagine, the experience was profound for our delegates.
 While in these ashrams, we were also able to conduct preliminary, cutting edge research within our “Power of We” program, which asks the question, “what happens to us as a collective, when we come together in meditation and prayer”?
 We collected synchronous brain (EEG) and heart (EKG) data on participants during group meditation and prayer activities, to explore whether or brains and hearts come into coherence during collective practice.
 We also collected data to explore possible changes in human biophotonic emission and atmospheric capacitance while in sacred, “conditioned” spaces.